 HIST 309 EARLY AMERICA, 1492-1787 examines the early heritage of the United States from the Native Americans to the Constitution of 1787.
 The course explores such topics as the beginnings of our multi-cultural society, the growth of representative government, and the diverse economic and social values in early America.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 322 THE CLASSICAL WORLD surveys the history of Classical Greece, the Hellenistic World, Ancient Rome, and early Christianity with emphasis upon political, social, religious, and cultural elements.
 Students will explore how these cultures influenced each other and the modern world.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 330 HISTORY OF MODERN EUROPE studies developments in European social, political, economic, religious, and cultural history from the French Revolution to the present.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 351 INDUSTRIAL AMERICA, 1861-1920 explores the development of the United States from an agrarian to an industrial nation and from a hemispheric to a world power.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 352 UNITED STATES AS A WORLD POWER, 1920-PRESENT studies the political, economic, social, and intellectual development of the United States since World War I. Several important events and representative figures of the period will be studied in depth.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 356 THE MIDDLE AGES surveys the political, economic, religious, cultural and social development of Europe from the fall of the Roman Empire through the 14th century.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 358 RENAISSANCE/REFORMATION EUROPE presents an overview of European history from the 13th to the 17th centuries, with especial emphasis upon the Renaissance and Reformation.
 Students will explore how these movements impacted the development of Western Civilization in general and Europe in particular.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 360 REVOLUTIONARY EUROPE surveys the history of Europe in the 17th and 18th centuries, a period during which Europe experienced revolutions of all kinds-political, religious, scientific, technological, military, economic-and witnessed some of the greatest political, cultural and intellectual changes in European history.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 363 WOMEN IN AMERICA introduces students to significant worldviews and major events that affected women's history in the United States.
 The students will examine women's involvement within the major social institutions of America, and what role women have played in economics, education, family, politics, and religion from early settlement to current times.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 364 AMERICAS explores the twentieth-century history of Central and South America and the Caribbean in a multidisciplinary fashion.
 Fulfills core cross-cultural requirement.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

 HIST 380 AMERICAN REPUBLIC, 1788-1860 studies the history of the United States from Washington's administration to the Civil War, exploring the political, economic, social, and intellectual growth of the nation.
-Prerequisite: HIST 103.
+Prerequisite: HIST 103 or consent of the instructor.
 3 credits.